espruino/Espruino/README_Building.md

 make clean && DFU_UPDATE_BUILD=1 PUCKJS=1 RELEASE=1 make
 ```

+The resulting file is a zip that has to be transferred to the puck.js via a Bluetooth low energy device.
+See <https://www.espruino.com/Puck.js+Quick+Start> for information concerning transferring the zip to the puck.js.

 #### for [NRF52-DK](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52-DK)

 All boards based on the nRF52 have RAM and Flash to support Espruino without feature disablement.